hbctraining/Training-modules/RShiny/lessons/03_visuals.md

 library(DT)
 ```

-To dispaly a data table on the UI side you would use:
+To display a data table on the UI side you would use:

 ```
 # DO NOT RUN